 How are uterine fibroids diagnosed?

-Fibroids are most often found during the physical exam.
-Your healthcare provider may feel a firm, irregular pelvic mass during an abdominal or pelvic exam.
-Other tests may include:
+Fibroids are most often found during a physical exam.
+Your health care provider may feel a firm, irregular (often painless) lump during an abdominal or pelvic exam.

 How are uterine fibroids treated?

 Since most fibroids stop growing and may even shrink as women approach menopause, your doctor might initially recommend observation.
 However, some fibroids might require more active treatment, depending on:

 - Your fertility goals

 - Any previous fibroids treatments